pantphot/thesis/README.md

 ```
 for command line arguments list run with -h flag.

-If you want to run the face detection algorithm on the subscriber side:
+If you want to run the face detection algorithm on the subscriber side:<br />
 In terminal A run:
 ```
 ros2 run face_detection detection_subscriber -s 1